rubenhortas/rubenhortas.github.io/_posts/2022-05-18-htb-the-last-dance.md

 ---
-title: Hack The Box - The Last Dance (Crypto Challenge) pwned!
+title: Hack The Box - The Last Dance pwned!
 date: 2022-05-18 00:00:01 +0000
 categories: [hack the box, challenge]
 tags: [hack the box, challenge]